gordicaleksa/pytorch-original-transformer/README.md

 comes from the fact that target tokens can't look ahead!

-The 3rd type of MHA (multi-head attention) module is the source attending one but it looks similar to the plot you saw in the encoder.
+The 3rd type of MHA (multi-head attention) module is the source attending one but it looks similar to the plot you saw for the encoder.

 ## Hardware requirements